hooh-hooah/hooh-hooah.github.io/tutorials/chara-lashes.md

 | Green   | Glossiness (Multiply)      |
 | Blue    | Colormask (Multiply)       |

 Don't forget to set your image to 16-bit Color Depth.
-Otherwise, you're going to get a lot of blocky artifacts to your custom Texture.
+Otherwise, you're going to get a lot of block-like artifacts to your custom Texture.

 ### Importing Texture

 ![](imgs/eyl_01.png)

 Save the Textures you've made to your custom Mod Folder.
-You can see how to set up the folder in the [Setting up Folder](tutorials/gearing-up.md) Document.
+You can see how to set up the folder in the [Setting up Folder](/tutorials/gearing-up.md) Document.

 In this case, I'm going to save all of my textures into the `textures` folder.